jmcguire/imgur_stats/README.md

 # Synopsis

-Get data and graphs about your imgur accont.
+Get data and graphs about your Imgur accont.

-This is a command-lne application, for now.
-Eventually it'l produce graphs and websites and etcetera.
+This is both website and a command line script.

 # Example

+For a website:

+`./website.py`

+For the command line:

 `./plot_contributions.py -u <username>`

 # Installation

 When using this, you'll need to create a config file, `config.py`.
-It should containe a couple strings that imgur requires you to give for your application.
+It should contain a couple strings that imgur requires for your application.
 This file is loaded automatically.

     CLIENT_ID = 'FOO'
     CLIENT_SECRET = 'BAR'